-Estate Planning Lawyers in Nashville TN, Greenville and Charleston SC
+Estate Planning Lawyers in Tennessee and South Carolina

+There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 New clients often say that they do not have an estate plan.
 Most people are surprised to learn that they actually do have a plan.
-In the absence of legal planning otherwise, their estate will be distributed after death according to Tennessee’s and South Carolina’s laws of intestacy.
-Of course, this may not be the plan clients would have chosen.
-A properly drafted estate plan will replace the terms of Tennessee’s and South Carolina’s estate plan with your own.
-By creating an estate plan, you are ensuring that the people you love receive what you want them to.
-Start the process and create your estate plan alongside an estate planning lawyer at Gordon Law Group.
+In the absence of legal planning otherwise, their estate will be distributed after death according to Tennessee’s or South Carolina’s laws of intestacy.
+Of course, this may not be the plan they would have chosen.
+A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
+Start the process and create your estate plan alongside an estate planning lawyer.

 - A will has no legal authority until after death.
 So, a will does not help manage a person’s affairs when they are incapacitated, whether by illness or injury.